tnkr/Gist_Hunter/README.md

 # Gist Hunter

-`Gist Hunter` is a powerful and efficient tool to search through public GitHub Gists using **fuzzy matching**.
+`Gist Hunter` is a tool to search through public GitHub Gists using **fuzzy matching**.
 It helps you quickly find Gists containing specific terms in their metadata (e.g., description, filenames) or content.
 With incremental search capabilities, `Gist Hunter` avoids redundant searches by tracking already processed Gists.

 ## Features